Clouds

 Stratocumulus (Sc)

-Forms in layers sometimes hundreds of kilometres across.
-It usually has a ragged upper surface while the base is relatively flat.
+Stratocumulus cloud form in layers sometimes hundreds of kilometres across and usually have a ragged upper surface while the base is relatively flat.
 The most common cloud type.

 Nimbostratus (Ns)